mark-watson/Racket-AI-book/manuscript/embeddings.md

 ## Optional Practice Problems

-1. **Calculate Cosine Similarity**: In `embeddingsdb.rkt`, semantic similarity is measured using the raw `dot-product`.
-Implement a true `cosine-similarity` metric that divides the dot product by the product of the vector magnitudes, ensuring compatibility with embeddings that are not pre-normalized to unit length.
-2. **Chunking with Overlaps**: The current `break-into-chunks` implementation slices text at arbitrary character boundaries.
-Write an improved chunking function that slices text at sentence or paragraph boundaries and allows for a configurable overlap (e.g., 200 characters with a 40-character overlap) to preserve local context.
+1. **Wire the Upgrades In**: Modify `create-document` in **embeddingsdb.rkt** to use `chunk-by-sentences` instead of `break-into-chunks`, and `semantic-match` to use `cosine-similarity` and top-k ranking instead of `dot-product` with a cutoff.
+Run the chemistry and sports queries before and after and compare answers.
+2. **Measure Chunking**: Write a utility that reports, for a given document and chunker settings, the number of chunks, their min/max/mean lengths, and how many chunks end mid-word.
+Use it to compare the old and new chunkers on **data/chemistry.txt**.
+3. **Hybrid Retrieval**: Some questions are pure keyword ("what is the formula for ZorroOnian Alcohol") and some are conceptual ("why is teamwork valuable").
+Add a keyword score (a simple word-overlap count) alongside the embedding score, and combine them with a weight.
+Show a query where hybrid beats embeddings alone, and one where it does not.
-3. **Extend Database Operations**: Add a function `delete-document` that deletes all chunks and vector representations associated with a given file path from the SQLite database.
+4. **Extend Database Operations**: Add a function `delete-document` that deletes all chunks and vector representations associated with a given file path from the SQLite database, and a test that proves re-adding a modified file does not leave stale chunks behind.
+5. **Score-Gap Detection**: Add a check to `rank-chunks` callers that detects "no good match": top score below a floor *and* a small gap between first and second place.
+When detected, have the prompt tell the LLM explicitly that the local documents may not contain the answer, and observe how its answers change.